Vicia: Etymology

-Vicia means 'binder' in Latin; this was the name used by Pliny for vetch.
+Vicia means 'binder' in Latin; as a name for vetches it was used by Pliny already.
 The vetch is also referenced by Horace in his account of "The Town Mouse and the Country Mouse" as ervum.
 This is said to be a source of comfort for the country mouse after a disturbing insight into urban life.
-They are mentioned in William Shakespeare's The Tempest: "Ceres, most bounteous lady, thy rich leas / Of wheat, rye, barley, vetches, oats and pease;"
+In early Modern times, they are mentioned in William Shakespeare's The Tempest: "Ceres, most bounteous lady, thy rich leas / Of wheat, rye, barley, vetches, oats and pease".

 Distribution and habitat

 The genus is native to Europe, North America, South America, Asia and Africa.

 Ecology

 The branched tendrils of black vetch (V. nigricans) help to distinguish it from other species.

 Vetches have cylindrical root nodules of the indeterminate type and are thus nitrogen-fixing plants.
 Their flowers usually have white to purple or blue hues, but may be red or yellow; they are pollinated by bumblebees, honey bees, solitary bees and other insects.

 Vicia species are used as food plants by the caterpillars of some butterflies and moths, such as: